 2020 ICAS Medal

-We are pleased to announce that the highly anticipated 2020 ICAS Virtual Medal Celebration video is coming soon.
+We are pleased to announce that the highly anticipated 2020 ICAS Virtual Medal Celebration video is now ready!

 Despite the COVID-19 disruptions last year, Australian and New Zealand school students performed remarkably well in the global ICAS competition for schools, demonstrating their resilience and determination and proving how well they are placed in terms of global competencies.